queer-community-allies/queer-community-allies/index.md

 #SafeHands #CoronaKindness #SchoolSafety #COVID19

+If you or someone you know is in crisis call the National Suicide Prevention Lifeline at 1-800-273-8255 or text CONNECT to 741741 for the National Crisis Text Line.
+More at [Utah Pride Center Suicide Prevention](https://utahpridecenter.org/prevention).

 - TrevorText, confidential text message with a Trevor counselor, text START to 678678.
 - [SafeUT](https://safeut.med.utah.edu)
 - [GLBT National Youth Talkline](https://www.glbtonline.org) provides telephone, online, and private one-to-one chat and email peer support.
 This includes weekly youth chat rooms and IM with a peer support volunteer.